ByteworksHomeLab/spring-ai-lab/README.md

 # Spring AI Lab
 The project is based on work by [DaShaun Carter](linkedin.com/in/dashaun) See the DaShaun's video ["A Tiny Taste of Spring AI with Ollama"](https://www.linkedin.com/video/live/urn:li:ugcPost:7213736555662753792/).
 Also see [Dan Vega's AI Workshop](https://github.com/danvega/spring-ai-workshop).

 ## Getting Started
 The purpose of this project is to dip your toes into the AI waters, and you'll need realistic expectations about performance.

 ### What about GPUs?

-The good news is that you do this lab without a GPU as long as you have patience.
+The good news is that you can do this lab without a GPU as long as you have patience.

-[Meta's Lama 3 Requirements](https://llamaimodel.com/requirements/) say you can get by with an NVidia GeForce RTX 3000 series GPU, which as about 12 GB RAM.
+[Meta's Lama 3 Requirements](https://llamaimodel.com/requirements/) say you can get by with an NVidia GeForce RTX 3000 series GPU, which has about 12 GB RAM.
 NLP Cloud's article [How to Install and Deploy LLaMA 3 Into Production?](https://nlpcloud.com/how-to-install-and-deploy-llama-3-into-production.html) recommends 20 GB RAM on the GPU, like an NVidia A10, for production use.

 ### Ollama LLM Platform
 For this lab we are running LLMs on a Docker image of [Ollama](https://ollama.com/).
+Ollama is not meant to be used in production.

 Ollama is an open source platform for running LLMs (Large Language Models) locally.
-It makes it easier to get started with AI by hidiong the complexities of running an LLM.
+It makes it easier to get started with AI by hiding the complexities of running an LLM.
 Choose the best runtime option for your situation.
 You can download the [Ollama Docker image](https://hub.docker.com/r/ollama/ollama), or you can [download the binary to your operating system](https://ollama.com/download/).

 Ollama supports many different LLMs.
 Visit the [Ollama models page](https://ollama.com/library) for the list of supported LLMs, ranked by popularity.

 ![ollama-models.png](src/main/resources/static/ollama-models.png)

-For this example, we will use [Meta llama 3](https://llama.meta.com/llama3/).
+For this example, we will use [Meta's llama 3](https://llama.meta.com/llama3/).

 Run these commands to get started.